-In June 2011, Sidney and Lois Eskenazi provided a $40 million gift to the Eskenazi Health Foundation to build new hospital facilities in downtown Indianapolis.
-This gift is the largest ever received by our system and one of the largest gifts ever made to a public hospital in the United States.
+In June 2011, Sidney and Lois Eskenazi provided a $40 million gift to the Eskenazi Health Foundation to build new hospital facilities in Downtown Indianapolis.
+It was the largest donation ever received by the hospital and one of the largest gifts to a public hospital in the United States.

-The Eskenazi Health Foundation is profoundly grateful to the Eskenazi family for this tremendous gift.
-The Health & Hospital Corporation of Marion County (HHC), which operates our system, have recognized the Eskenazi family’s gift by naming the new hospital and the health system in the Eskenazis’ honor.
+The Health & Hospital Corporation of Marion County (HHC), for which Eskenazi Health is the public hospital division, recognized Sidney and Lois Eskenazi’s gift by naming the new hospital and the health system in their honor.

 On Dec.
-7, 2013, the Sidney & Lois Eskenazi Hospital and Eskenazi Health campus opened its doors to patients.
+7, 2013, the Sidney & Lois Eskenazi Hospital and Eskenazi Health campus officially opened their doors to Marion County and its patients.

 About Sidney and Lois Eskenazi